protect your lung health

 Print

-1 thought on “Why Do I Need Fume Extraction?”
+1 thought on “Why Do You Need Fume Extraction?”

 1. I thought it was interesting how you said that anywhere where the air can be detrimental to worker health and safety needs fume extraction.
 My brother works in a warehouse that does a lot of welding.
 It may be good for them to have a way to properly extract any fumes and dust from their work area.